 If you enjoy shopping, dining out, sports, and other activities, living in Malta will not disappoint.
 There are countless things to do – from hiking and cycling in nature reserves to enjoying the vibrant nightlife with bars and clubs open until late.

 Living in Malta means you have access to some of the finest restaurants on the Mediterranean coast that serve fresh seafood prepared according to traditional recipes.

-Along with high quality and standard of life, Malta has consistently been ranked as the 2nd safest country in the world in terms of its vulnerability to and the ability to tackle natural disasters by the World Risk Report.
+Along with its high quality and standard of life, Malta has been ranked as the one of the safest countries globally in terms of its vulnerability and ability to tackle natural disasters by the World Risk Report.

 Interesting Read: Discover Malta

 Generally, the expenses run low on the island.
-On a budget of €1,800 - €2,000 a month, you could live a comfortable life.
+You could live a comfortable life on a budget of €1,800 to €2,000 a month.

 Here is a detailed price list of all the essentials for a comfortable living in Malta.